 [INSERT FIGURE 2]

-The results generally confirmed the proposition, with some caveats.
-Zip codes with higher concentrations of college graduates in 1990 did gain jobs, add population, and increase rents. ncomes actually declined.
+The results presented in Figure 2 generally confirmed the proposition, with some caveats.
+Zip codes with higher concentrations of college graduates in 1990 did gain jobs, add population, and increase rents.
+At the same time, incomes actually declined.
 However, incomes, as well as all of the other economic development indicators, did significantly rise in locations with increasing shares of college graduates.
 In all cases, level and growth in college graduates were positively associated with patent filing.
+One interpretation of these slightly conflicting relationships would be that recent college graduates are willing to pay a premium (i.e. take lower paying jobs) to live in areas with other college graduates, and other amenities, while these high concentrations of educated individuals are simultaneously dissipating as graduates progress in the life course – “settle down” and seek higher wage work, especially after attaining a post-graduate degree.
+This story would be equally applicable to the small college town as to Lloyd’s Neo-Bohemia, and is not at odds with the finding that increases in college graduates are associated with positive CCDV growth.
 Relative concentrations of research and development jobs were not significantly associated with total job growth, though the total number of these jobs was.
 This suggests that research and development work, regardless of the size of the industry, is connected to growth in a city’s broader economy.

 [INSERT FIGURE 3]